catalogicsoftware/cloudcasa-helmchart/charts/v3.4.2/README.md

 This will install the CloudCasa agent and complete registration of the cluster with the CloudCasa service.

 ## Updating the CloudCasa Agent
 1. Log in to https://home.cloudcasa.io and obtain the cluster ID for your cluster by selecting it under the Protection tab.
+You can also obtain the current setting for it with the command ```helm get values cloudcasa```.
 2. Execute the following commands to update the agent:
     ```
     $ helm repo update